aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/shema/a-paraliturgical-translation-of-the-shema-by-julia-mossbridge.html.md

 <html>
 <head></head>
 <body>
-Title: שמע | A Paraliturgical Interpretation of the Shema (Deuteronomy 6:4-9), by Julia Mossbridge<br />
+Title: שְׁמַע | A Paraliturgical Reflection of the Shema (Deuteronomy 6:4-9), by Julia Mossbridge<br />
 Primary contributor: julia.mossbridge<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=31930">http://opensiddur.org/?p=31930</a>
 <p />